NickRamsey6/cs12dotnet8/Chapter04/README.md

 5. What are the five trace levels?
 **Answer: 0 - Off, 1 - Error, 2 - Warning, 3 - Info, and 4 - Verbose**
 6. What is the difference between Debug and Trace classes?
 **Answer: Debug logging is written only during development.
-When running with Release configuraion, only Trace will write to any Trace Listeners.**
+When running with Release configuration, only Trace will write to any Trace Listeners.**
 7. When writing a unit test, what are the three "A"s?
 **Answer: Arrange, Act and Assert.**
 8. When writing a unit test using xUnit, which attribute must you decorate the test methods with?